Banalian/ArchiSI_TP_Template/README.md

 - for the web module:
     - you need to add the javax.servlet.jstl

+## Deployment

 To deploy the project, you need to build it and the artifacts.
 You can add the EAR(exploded or not) artifact to the server.
 When using IntelliJ, the configuration might produce a bug which we haven't been able to fix, which produces an error :
 - WFLYEE0042: Failed to construct component instance

 A possible step to fix it is to restart the server (and potentially wait a few second before restarting)

+When first deploying this project, you will need to set the persistence.xml (in the EJB module) property to "drop-and-create".
+You can then start the Client Lourd to fill the database.

+After this first deployment, you can change the persistence.xml property to "none" or "default" for the next restarts of the server.

 ### Using the default configuration, the website is available at http://localhost:8080/LocationApp01_Web/